-If you choose to travel to or through an area that requires that you quarantine before you return to campus, you may be required to use your personal annual or sick leave for the time you miss from work, or if you do not have any paid leave, you may be put on unpaid leave for the time you miss from work.
-Questions regarding type of leave recorded during a required quarantine period following personal travel should be directed to the Office of Human Resources at 423-425-4221 or email@example.com.
+If you choose to travel to or through an area that requires that you quarantine before you return to campus, you will be required to use your personal annual or sick leave for the time you miss from work.
+If you do not have sufficient leave balances, you may be put on unpaid leave for the time you miss from work.
+Questions regarding the type of leave recorded during a required quarantine period following personal travel should be directed to the Office of Human Resources at 423-425-4221 or UTCHumanResources@utc.edu.

 UNIVERSITY-RELATED BUSINESS TRAVEL

 If business travel needs are deemed essential, then departments within the University may permit travel for individual employees or groups of employees and students subject to prior approval of the dean of the college within which the department resides (if an academic department in Academic Affairs) or the next level of administration of the other division within which the department resides (if a non-academic departments).